 The screenshot above is from an investment of around $20 which I personally made.
 I knew it was a scam but wanted to get real live data before I wrote this article.
 It was quite simple to find.
 I did a quick google search and found it, then I linked my MetaMask wallet and deposited a small amount of ETH.
 It was locked for a 14-day period, and at the end, you could supposedly reap your rewards.
 I could not find a lot of the necessary info on this one, so I knew it was definitely a scam.

 I watched it live, and the money was there right up until 3 minutes before it unlocked, and then it dumped the classic Rug Pull.
 All the money disappeared.
 I tried to take my money out, but the site would not let me, scammed as I knew I would be.
 So from my 20 dollar investment, I was going to make $11000 in a week.
 Yes, it was a scam; unfortunately, people still fall for these.

 Some Past Scams

 Ifan and Pincoin – $660 Million lost 32,000 people invested in this one.
 This was one of the largest scams and was purely a marketing scam.

 Onecoin – The scam investigation into onecoin took 18 months and covered several countries.
 Chinese authorities seized over $30 million from this company.

-You are very unlikely to get any of your money back if you fall for one of these scams, cryptocurrencies are not recognized as legal tender in a lot of countries so do not fit within existing laws, especially if the ICO is overseas.
+You are very unlikely to get any of your money back if you fall for one of these scams.
+Cryptocurrencies are not recognized as legal tender in many countries, so they do not fit within existing laws, especially if the ICO is overseas.
 The platforms that you transact on are likely not regulated and can be hacked or even fail.